Firzlaff/culturally-historic-drunks/README.md

 ### Application Features
 Our App is deployed and fully functional
-​Our App gives you the Image of the completed drink in presentation form.
-Our App gives you the mixing instructions for perfection Our App gives you the exact measurements and ingredients for the mixing Our App adds humor and fun with a Dad Joke and a Random Giphy
+Our App gives you the Image of the completed drink in presentation form Our App gives you the mixing instructions for perfection Our App gives you the exact measurements and ingredients for the mixing Our App adds humor and fun with a Dad Joke and a Random Giphy

 ### Application Tech Used
-​- HTML - base for project
+- HTML - base for project
 - CSS with Materialize for Framework
 - [JQuery, JavaScript](https://jquery.com/)
 - API 1-(CocktailDB.com)